Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Parent Champions are not expected to know everything but will be able to signpost parents to the most appropriate organisations for further help and more detailed information about childcare and other local services.

-Full training is provided and ongoing support from Family Navigators at City of York Council if you are interested, please contact Alison Cammiss 07901813436. https://www.york.gov.uk/directory-record/2118/parent-champion
+Full training is provided and ongoing support from Family Navigators at City of York Council is available.
+If you're interested, please contact Alison Cammiss, telephone: 07901813436.

 October Half Term